Krazubu/TinkeringWithTradfri/Hardware/Hardware.md

 Below is a non exhaustive list of various common interfaces you can use, several guides detail OpenOCD configuration.
 Unless you're using a J-link compatible interface, you'll want to check the next section about OpenOCD installation before digging into the details of the guides below.

 * [**j-link**](https://www.segger.com/products/debug-probes/j-link/models/j-link-base/): preferred method as it's natively compatible with the official tools from Silabs, but expensive.
+You need Version 8 or later.

 * [**j-link clone**](https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/): cheap and might work as good as the real one if it's well designed, but please support original maker whenever possible.

-* [**j-link-OB**](https://www.segger.com/products/debug-probes/j-link/models/j-link-ob/ ): supposed to be integrated by some manufacturers in evaluation boards, but some say you can find standalone clones…
+Please note : on its official development kit, Silicon Labs uses a [**j-link-OB**](https://www.segger.com/products/debug-probes/j-link/models/j-link-ob/ ).
+This is a J-Link interface that is intended to be embedded into evaluation boards (OB stands for "On Board").
+There are many variations of J-Link-OB with different chips and features.
+License and intellectual property rights make it illegal to make and use those as standalone interfaces.
+However, some cheap standalone clones still can be found.
+As of today, all those J-Link OB clones are based upon the version with STM32 chip which is insufficent to make them compatible with the Cortex M4/M33 architecture of our EFR32.

 * **Raspberry Pi**: you can use its GPIOs, following this [guide](https://learn.adafruit.com/programming-microcontrollers-using-openocd-on-raspberry-pi) or [this one](https://www.pcbway.com/blog/technology/OpenOCD_on_Raspberry_Pi__Better_with_SWD_on_SPI.html) if you want to try SPI for a more accurate clocking